CSLewin/APBW/mess/Weapons and Armor.md

 Weapon Durability:
 	On an attack roll of a natural 1, a weapon strikes awkwardly or is fired imprudently and may become damaged, waste ammunition, or become mystically misaligned.

 	Melee weapons suffer a -1 penalty to damage for every strike they have received.
-If this would reduce a weapon damage roll to 0 or less, the weapon breaks and cannot be used until it is repaired.
+If this penalty would reduce a weapon's total damage roll to 0 or less, the weapon breaks and cannot be used until it is repaired.
 All melee weapon strikes may be removed from a weapon with an hour's work and access to tools as simple as a whetstone, file, or hammer.

 	Ranged weapons immediately roll their ammo usage die when they receive a strike in addition to the end of the combat in which the weapon was fired.

-	Magic fighting techniques **gain** an additional damage die of their existing type when they receive a strike.
-If any two or more damage dice roll matching numbers, the technique's power exceeds the character's control and immediately deals the total damage rolled to the attacker rather than the target.
+	Magic fighting techniques **gain** an additional damage die of their existing die size when they receive a strike.
+If any two or more damage dice roll matching numbers, the technique's power exceeds the character's control and immediately deals the total damage rolled to the attacker in addition to the target.
+All magic fighting technique strikes may be removed with an hour of uninterrupted meditation.

 Shields:
 	Shields take up between 1 and 3 inventory slots.
 A shield provides +1 AC per inventory slot it occupies.
 The wielder may use a shield to absorb the brunt of any visible source of damage; when used in this way, the damage is halved before applying the wielder's damage reduction.
 A shield may absorb a number of strikes equal to the number of inventory slots it occupies.